Skip to content

 Where do they grow best?

-They bear best in slightly alkaline soil which should be well drained with good exposure to sunlight.
-These prefer areas with moderately cold winters and relatively higher temperatures during summer, a condition prevailing in temperate climates.
+They grow best in slightly alkaline soil that is well-drained and exposed to sunlight.
+They prefer areas with moderately cold winters and relatively higher summer temperatures, which are common in temperate climates.

 What is special about them?

-They are particularly valued for the use of both produce and ornamental importance when in blossom during spring.
+They are particularly valued for using produce and ornamental importance when blossoming in spring.

 Where are they grown in the USA?

-Commercial types are mostly grown in the US, especially in California, because of its mild climate.
-The other big states are Michigan, Oregon and Washington.
+Commercial types are mostly grown in the US, especially in California, which has a mild climate.
+The other big states are Michigan, Oregon, and Washington.

 What is the best climate for them?